lukelowry/lukelowry.github.io/_resources/resources-1.md

 \Psi(\mathbf{\Lambda}) = \dfrac{4\mathbf{\Lambda}}{(\mathbf{\Lambda}+I)^2}  \label{eq:band-[ass]}
 $$

 This filter qualifies as a wavelet generating kernel for the SGWT, since $\Psi(0)=0$ and the admissibility condition is satisfied.
-The admissibility constant $C_f=8/3$ of this band-pass filter is detailed in Appendix \ref{app:admiss}.
+The admissibility constant of this band-pass filter is  $C_f=8/3$.

 $$
 \Psi(0)=0  \qquad\text{and}\quad \int_0^{\infty}\dfrac{\Psi^2(x)}{x}\mathrm{d}x <\infty
 $$

- Notice that the injected/emitted power from the network must take this form (gray trace in Fig. \ref{fig:filters} and Fig. \ref{fig:log-filters}).
-This observation prompts the use of band-pass filters to study the transmission of power in the graph spectral domain.